 SOCIAL MEDIA POLICY

 employment status.
 It is to be read in conjunction with the School’s Electronic Communications Policy.
 This policy does not form part of the terms and conditions of employee’s employment with the

 School and is not intended to have contractual effect.
 It does however set out the School’s current practices and required standards of conduct and all staff are required to comply with its contents.

 Breach of the provisions of this policy will be treated as a disciplinary offence which may result in disciplinary action up to and including summary dismissal in accordance with the School’s

 Disciplinary Policy and Procedure.

 notified of any changes no later than one month from the date those changes are intended to take effect.

 Purpose of this

 opportunities to participate in interactive discussions and share information on particular topics using a wide variety of social media, such as Facebook, Twitter, LinkedIn, blogs and Wikipedia.

 However, staff use of social media can pose risks to the school’s confidential and proprietary information, its reputation and it can jeopardise our compliance with our legal

 avoid loss of productivity and to ensure that our IT resources and communications systems are used only for appropriate work related purposes, all School staff are required to comply with the

 provisions in this policy.

 Who is covered by this policy?

 individuals working at all levels and grades within the School, including senior managers, officers, employees, consultants, contractors, trainees, homeworkers, part-time and fixed-term employees,

 casual and agency staff and volunteers (collectively referred to as Staff in this policy).

 access to our electronic communication systems and equipment are also required to comply with this policy.

 Scope and Purpose of this Policy

 the use of all forms of social media including Facebook, LinkedIn, Twitter, Wikipedia, all other social networking sites, and all other internet postings, including blogs.

 facilities and equipment or equipment belonging to members of staff.

 may result in disciplinary action up to and including dismissal.

 be taken regardless of whether the breach is committed during working hours and regardless of whether the School’s equipment or facilities are used for the purpose of committing the breach.
 Any

 member of staff suspected of committing a breach of this policy will be required to co-operate with our investigation, which may involve handing over relevant passwords and login

 remove internet postings which are deemed to constitute a breach of this policy.
 Failure to comply with such a request may in itself result in disciplinary action.

 Personnel responsible for implementing the policy

 Deputy Headteacher have overall responsibility for the effective operation of this policy.

 monitoring and reviewing the operation of this policy and making recommendations for change to minimise risks also lies with the Headteacher in liaison with the IT

 have a specific responsibility for operating within the boundaries of this policy, ensuring that all staff understand the standards of behaviour expected of them and taking action when behaviour

 falls below its requirements.

 responsible for the success of this policy and should ensure that they take the time to read and understand it.
 Any misuse of social media should be reported to the Head Teacher in the first

 instance.
-Questions regarding the content or application of this policy should be directed by email to Mrs R Smith
+Questions regarding the content or application of this policy should be directed by email to Mrs R Smith (School Business Manager).

 Compliance with related policies and agreements

 never be used in a way that breaches any of our other policies.
 If an internet post would breach any of our policies in another forum, it will also breach them in an online forum.
 For example,

 employees are prohibited from using social media to:

 a)Breach our Electronic information and communications systems policy;

 b)Breach our obligations with respect to the rules of relevant regulatory bodies;

 c)Breach any obligations they may have relating to confidentiality;

 d)Breach our Disciplinary Rules;

 e)Defame or disparage the School, its Staff, its students or parents, its affiliates, partners, suppliers, vendors

 f)Harass or bully other Staff in any way or breach our Anti-harassment and bullying

 g)Unlawfully discriminate against other Staff or third parties or breach our Equal opportunities

 h)Breach our Data Protection Policy (for example, never disclose personal information about a colleague

 i)Breach any other laws or ethical standards (for example, never use social media in a false or misleading way, such

 provide references for other individuals on social or professional networking sites, as such references, positive and negative, can be attributed to the School and create legal liability for both the

 author of the reference and the organisation.

 the above policies will be subject to disciplinary action up to and including termination of employment.

 Personal use of social media

-Personal use of social media is never permitted during working time or by means of our computers, networks and other IT resources and communications systems.
+use of social media is never permitted during working time or by means of our computers, networks and other IT resources and communications systems.

 should not use a work email address to sign up to any social media and any personal social media page should not make reference to their employment with the Trust (excluding LinkedIn, where prior

-prior permission is sought from Miss Damerall, Headteacher).
+permission is sought from Miss Damerall, Headteacher).

 media that belongs to the School for their own personal use.

 resources and communications systems are the School’s property.
 Therefore, staff should have no expectation of privacy in any message, files, data, document, facsimile, telephone conversation, social

 right to monitor, intercept and review, without further notice, staff activities using our IT resources and communications systems, including but not limited to social media postings and activities,

 to ensure that our rules are being complied with and for legitimate business purposes and you consent to such monitoring by your acknowledgement of this policy and your use of such resources and

 systems.
 This might include, without limitation, the monitoring, interception, accessing, recording, disclosing, inspecting, reviewing, retrieving and printing of transactions, messages,

 communications, postings, log-ins, recordings and other uses of the systems as well as keystroke capturing and other network monitoring technologies.

-copies of such data or communications for a period of time after they are created, and may delete such copies from time to time without notice.
+copies of such data or communications for a period of time after they are created and may delete such copies from time to time without notice.

 not to use our IT resources and communications systems for any matter that he or she wishes to be kept private or confidential from the School.

 Educational or Extra Curricular Use of Social Media

 If your duties require you to speak on behalf of the School in a

 use social media on behalf of the School and impose certain requirements and restrictions with regard to your activities.

 contacted for comments about the School for publication anywhere, including in any social media outlet, you must direct the inquiry to the Head Teacher and must not respond without advanced written

 equal opportunities obligations.

 Responsible use of social media